 1. My name is Joyce Poole.
-I graduated with a Bachelors of Art with High Honors in Biological Sciences from Smith College in 1979.
+I graduated with a Bachelor of Art with High Honors in Biological Sciences from Smith College in 1979.
 I received my PhD from the University of Cambridge in 1982 from the Sub-Department for Animal Behaviour, under the supervision of Professor Robert Hinde.
 I completed a Postdoctoral Research Fellowship from 1984-1988 at Princeton University under the guidance of Professor Daniel Rubenstein.
 I reside and work in Sandefjord, Norway, and in Il Masin, Kajiado County, Kenya.
-I run elephant behavior and conservation projects in Maasai Mara ecosystem, Kenya, and in Gorongosa National Park, Mozambique
+I run elephant behavior and conservation projects in Maasai Mara ecosystem, Kenya, and in Gorongosa National Park, Mozambique.

-2. I submit this affidavit in support of The Nonhuman Rights Project, Inc. (NhRP).
-I have personal knowledge of the facts to which I attest, and am not a party to this proceeding.
+2. I submit this Affidavit in support of the Petitioner, The Nonhuman Rights Project, Inc., for a writ of habeas corpus on behalf of the captive elephants named above.
+I have personal knowledge of the facts to which I attest, and I am not a party to this proceeding.
+I have received no compensation for preparing this Affidavit and am not employed by any party to this proceeding.